 The term "retention" generally refers to completion of follow-up visits and procedures as specified in a study protocol.
 For MTN-011, retention will be determined by the number of evaluable couples.
-There should be 20 couples in each Group.
+20 evaluable couples will be required for each Matched-Pair Visit Set.
 In order to be considered evaluable, couples must complete the following study procedures.